raphievila/rgb-palette/README.md

 ___

-**IMPORTANT NOTE** Then inside that directory, create a file called `.env` and `.test-env`.
-For the moment the app is not using this values, but `JWT_SECRET` global is required for a `middleware`.Once you create those files, you need to add the salt you want to use to authorized transactions on the app like this:
+**IMPORTANT NOTE** Inside that directory, create a file called `.env` and `.test-env`.
+For the moment the app is not using this values, but `JWT_SECRET` global is required for a `middleware`.
+Once you create those files, you need to add the salt you want to use to authorized transactions on the app like this:

 ```ini